-The Taxpayer First Act requires the IRS to establish guidance and uniform standards on how power of attorney relationships are established and verified.
+The Taxpayer First Act requires the IRS to establish guidance and uniform standards on how the power of attorney relationships are established and verified.
 The new rule will assist in the standardization and acceptance of taxpayer signatures when they appear on any power of attorney forms.
 The new law looks to emphasize this change by setting an ambitious deadline: the IRS has six months to publish these new guidances.

 Improvements in Cyber Security